HL7/fhir-mCODE-ig/input/pagecontent/conformance-profiles.md

 | [Tumor Specimen][TumorSpecimen] | no | Specimen |
 {: .grid }

-### Conformance to mCODE Profiles
+### Profile-Level Conformance Expectations

 Each mCODE profile expresses requirements and expectations for FHIR instances in terms of structural constraints and terminology bindings.
-If an instance is required to conform with an mCODE profile, it MUST [validate](https://www.hl7.org/fhir/validation.html) against that profile.

-#### Data Sender Expectations
+#### Expectations for the Data Sender

+1. A Data Sender MUST support all mCODE profiles that have a top-level Must Support (MS) flag.
+2. A Data Sender SHOULD support all profiles defined in mCODE UNLESS the participant does not anticipate supplying or consuming a certain type of data, usually by virtue of playing a limited or specialized role in clinical or information workflows.
+3. The Sender's list of supported profiles MUST be published in a CapabilityStatement.
-Each mCODE profile has a conformance statement describing what data or FHIR instances MUST or SHOULD conform to it.
-The Data Sender has the responsibility for creating conformant instances.
-For example, in [PrimaryCancerCondition], the conformance requirements are expressed in two parts:
+4. For each supported profile, the data sender MUST follow that profile's conformance statement describing what data MUST or SHOULD conform to that profile.
+5. When the appropriate profile has been determined, the Data Sender has the responsibility for creating instances that conform to that profile.
+The instance must pass [validation](https://www.hl7.org/fhir/validation.html).

+As an example of #4, in [PrimaryCancerCondition], the conformance requirements are expressed in two parts:

-1. Any Condition resource associated with an [mCODE Patient](conformance-patients.html) whose `Condition.code` is in the value set `[PrimaryOrUncertainBehaviorCancerDisorderVS]` MUST conform to the profile.
+* Any Condition resource associated with an [mCODE Patient](conformance-patients.html) whose `Condition.code` is in the value set `[PrimaryOrUncertainBehaviorCancerDisorderVS]` MUST conform to the profile.
-2. Any resource instance that would reasonably be expected to conform to the profile SHOULD conform to the profile.
+* Any resource instance that would reasonably be expected to conform to the profile SHOULD conform to the profile.

 The second statement is intended to discourage an mCODE Data Sender from creating different representation for data that *should* fall into the scope of mCODE.
 Compliance to this kind of condition is difficult to enforce, so it is expressed as a SHOULD.

-#### Data Receiver Expectations
+#### Expectations for the Data Receiver

+1. A Data Receiver MUST support all mCODE profiles that have a top-level Must Support (MS) flag.
+2. A data receiver SHOULD support all profiles defined in mCODE UNLESS the participant does not anticipate supplying or consuming a certain type of data, usually by virtue of playing a limited or specialized role in clinical or information workflows.
+3. The Receiver's list of supported profiles MUST be published in a CapabilityStatement.
-An mCODE Data Receiver SHOULD perform validation on instances it receives.
-There are four ways the Receiver can identify the profile to use for validation:
+4. A Receiver SHOULD perform validation on instances it receives.

+There are four ways the Receiver can identify the correct profile to use for validation:

-1. The instance is received in response to a [profile search](https://www.hl7.org/fhir/search.html#profile), so the validating profile is known in advance.
+* The instance is received in response to a [profile search](https://www.hl7.org/fhir/search.html#profile), so the validating profile is known in advance.
-2. The instance self-identifies an mCODE profile using `meta.profile`.
+* The instance self-identifies an mCODE profile using `meta.profile`.
 Every Data Sender SHOULD populate this element.
-3. The Data Receiver examines the contents of the instance to associate it with a profile (in particular, by looking for an identifying code or category).
+* The Data Receiver examines the contents of the instance to associate it with a profile.
+Often, there is an identifying code or category that can be used to associate an instance with a profile.
-4. The Data Receiver iteratively tries to validate against each of its supported profiles applicable to the instance's resource type.
+* The Data Receiver iteratively tries to validate against each of its supported profiles applicable to the instance's resource type.

 If an instance fails validation, the Receiver may reject the instance.

-### Element-Level Expectations
+### Data Element-Level Conformance Expectations

-#### Sender and Receiver Expectations

-For every element that is [required](#required-elements) and/or carries a [Must Support (MS) obligation](#must-support-obligations):
+The following requirements for Sender and Receiver apply to every data element that carries a [Support Obligation](#element-support-obligations).
+Support Obligations do not necessarily align with Must Support (MS) **flags**, as explained in that section.

+#### Expectations for Data Sender

-* mCODE Data Senders SHALL be capable of populating the element, provided the Sender supports the profile (as indicated in its CapabilityStatement).
+1. Data Senders SHALL be capable of populating every element with a Support Obligation.
-* If the Sender lacks the data necessary to populate the element:
+2. If the Sender lacks the data necessary to populate the element:

-  * If the element is required, the [US Core rules on missing data](http://hl7.org/fhir/us/core/general-guidance.html#missing-data) MUST be followed.
-  * If the element is not required but must be supported, the element SHOULD be entirely omitted.
+* If the element is not required (minimum cardinality = 0), the element SHOULD be entirely omitted.
 If there is a specific reason the data is missing, a data absent reason MAY be substituted.
+* If the element is required (minimum cardinality > 0), the [US Core rules on missing data](http://hl7.org/fhir/us/core/general-guidance.html#missing-data) MUST be followed.

-  * Senders MUST NOT substitute nonsense or filler values just to satisfy [MS obligations](#must-support-obligations) or cardinality requirements.
+3. Senders MUST NOT substitute nonsense or filler values just to satisfy [MS obligations](#element-support-obligations) or cardinality requirements.

+#### Expectations for Data Receiver

-* mCODE Data Receivers SHALL be capable of meaningfully processing elements with [MS obligations](#must-support-obligations), provided the Receiver supports the profile.
-Depending on context, "meaningfully process" might mean displaying the data element for human use, reacting to it, or storing it for other purposes.
+1. mCODE Data Receivers SHALL be capable of meaningfully processing all elements with [Support Obligations](#element-support-obligations).
+Depending on context, "meaningful processing" might mean displaying the data element for human use, reacting to it, or storing it for other purposes.

-#### Required Elements
+### Element Support Obligations

+1. Only data elements in supported profiles, declared in the Sender or Receiver's CapabilityStatement, carry Support Obligations.
+In other words, if the profile itself is not supported, then none of the element of that profile need to be supported.

 An mCODE data element is **required** if any of the following criteria are met: